18F/development-guide/README.md

 The software development industry is ever-changing, and our guide is a living document.
 Please suggest edits or changes via pull request.

+Getting new practices into the guide is pretty light on process.
+Feel free to raise a topic in Slack or at a guild meeting and drive to some consensus.
+Once you've done that, document your findings, submit a PR, and ask in #dev for a quick review.
+If you think a proposal might be controversial after getting some consensus prior, please post the draft PR to #dev (and elsewhere if you don’t think target audience is in that channel) and solicit feedback.

 ## Development

 This site uses the [18F/isildurs-bane](https://github.com/18F/isildurs-bane) template, which manges all the content outside of [_guide](_guide) directory.
 Submit pull requests against that repository to effect those files.
 Only files under [_guide](_guide) should be modified and maintained here.